 - Verification of Identity (where you attend our office).

-- If you would like us to review your contract before you sign or during the cooling-off period we charge from $390 plus GST for most contract reviews* but we will give you a $50 discount if you also engage us for conveyancing. *We will confirm our fee in writing as soon as we see your Contract.
+If you would like us to review your contract before you sign or during the cooling-off period we charge from $550 plus GST for most contract reviews.
+We will confirm our fee in writing as soon as we see your Contract.

 The vendor must serve a Form 1 and the purchaser should immediately insure the property as it is now at the risk of the purchaser.
 Find out more